takumimzd/file-names-object/README.md

 # file-names-object

-A simple CLI tool to generate an object of public directory file paths for TypeScript.
+A simple CLI tool to generate an object of directory file paths for TypeScript.

 ### Usage